 Keep your shoppers in mind when you sell, ask yourself - "Would I pay this much for it if I saw it second hand?

-Price well and price to sell and you will have good day!
+Price well and priced to sell and you will have a good day!

 5. WHEN to mark down your items?